Golden Cocker Retriever

 The Golden Cocker Retriever is a super affectionate and extra playful pooch.
 This is a mixed breed that makes for a top notch family dog–the’ll want to be involved in all of your daily activities, whether that’s snuggling and lounging on the couch or heading out on hikes and running errands.
 Although speaking about activities, the Golden Cocker Retriever is an energetic breed that will require a high amount of exercise–this is not an apartment dog.

-See below for all Golden Cocker Retriever facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Golden Cocker Retrievers!

 Golden Cocker Retriever Mixed Dog Breed Pictures